New Brighton, Wrexham: Background

 These days New Brighton is a quiet residential area immediately up-slope from the car park and visitor centre for the Minera Lead Mines Country Park.
 It has 5 listed buildings, all good examples of late 19th century workers' buildings associated with the lead mines.
-The former railway route that served the mines is now a footpath that links the Minera Lead Mines Country Park to Minera Limeworks.
+The former railway route that served the lead mines, and later the silica quarry, ran along the lower boundary of New Brighton, and is now a footpath that links the Minera Lead Mines Country Park to Minera Limeworks.